 When you are told that you are living with a long-term condition it is understandably frightening.
 You will no doubt have many questions over the coming weeks and months.
 Please know that the LSN is here to help you.
 You can find answers to the questions that we are most commonly asked on the ‘Your questions answered’ section of this website.

 We hope by now that you have been referred to a lymphoedema clinic – if not, please contact the LSN office on 020 7351 4480 to find out where your nearest clinic is.
 Unfortunately, there can sometimes be quite a wait before you are seen, but take heart, there is a lot you can do before your first appointment to start making a difference to your wellbeing.
-This includes skin care, exercise and weight management.
+This includes skin care, exercise and movement, and weight management.

 ‘The support I was given by the LSN was 100%.
 The staff went out of their way to supply me with information.’
 LSN Member 2016